-- Have you ever had difficulty identifying what you were feeling about this person? - Have you ever minimized, altered, or denied how you truly felt about this person? - Have you ever perceived yourself as completely unselfish and dedicated to the well-being of this person? - Have you ever lacked empathy for the feelings and needs of this person? - Have you ever labeled this person with your negative traits? - Have you ever thought you could take care of yourself without any help from this person? - Have you ever masked your pain from this person in various ways such as anger, humor, or isolation? - Have you ever expressed negativity or aggression toward this person in indirect and passive ways? - Have you ever not recognized the unavailability of this person to whom you were attracted?
+- Have you ever had difficulty identifying what you were feeling about this person? - Have you ever minimized, altered, or denied how you truly felt about this person? - Have you ever perceived yourself as completely unselfish and dedicated to the well-being of this person? - Have you ever lacked empathy for the feelings and needs of this person? - Have you ever labeled this person with your negative traits? - Have you ever thought you could take care of yourself without any help from this person? - Have you ever masked your pain from this person in various ways such as anger, humor, or isolation? - Have you ever expressed negativity or aggression toward this person in indirect and passive ways?

+Have you ever not recognized the unavailability of this person to whom you were attracted?

-When we catch ourselves blaming & accusing others or see painful patterns repeating, we can recognize it as a "red flag."
-We can perceive it as a gift to help us recognize that we may be in denial of a disowned feeling or dealing with an unresolved issue.
+When we catch ourselves blaming others, and accusing others, or repeating painful patterns, we can recognize these attitudes or behaviors as "red flags."
+We can perceive them as gifts to help us recognize that we may be in denial of disowned feelings or dealing with unresolved issues.

 Read the first paragraph on page 48.
-What is meant when it says, "putting another person's face on an individual, not allowing us to see their true selves?"
+What is meant when it says, putting "... another person's face on this individual, not allowing us to see their true selves?"
 Are you willing to discover how you have unknowingly created similar or unhealthy and abusive patterns within your adult relationships?
 Are you willing to become accountable for these behaviors even though you learned them from your childhood?

-Read the section on pages 119-120 "What is projection?"
+Read the section on pages 119-120, "What is projection?"
 How is projection a denial pattern?
-Why is recognizing, understanding and healing your disowned parts vital to recovery?
+Why is recognizing, understanding and healing your disowned parts vital to your recovery?